rclone/rclone/docs/content/rc.md

 - fs - a remote name string eg "drive:"
 - remote - a path within that remote eg "dir"
 - url - string, URL to read from

-See the [copyurl command](/commands/rclone_copyurl/) command for more information on the above.
+ - autoFilename - boolean, set to true to retrieve destination file name from url See the [copyurl command](/commands/rclone_copyurl/) command for more information on the above.

 Authentication is required for this call.